tawebbcn/bcn-webdev-checklists/retrospectives/en-0618/module-1/en-0618-module1-retrospective-actions.md

 - Talk with Thor so he could take a bit more time on future Bootstrap classes DONE

 ### KATAS:
-- Give them a hard and an easy options. @seba
+- Give them a hard and an easy options.
+DONE
 ### MINI PROJECTS:
 - Tell them about the presentation when we give them the assignment.
 DONE

 ### SHORT CONTENT REVIEWS:
 - Work on more reviews

 ### PROJECT DEMO:
 - Prepare a review/exercise that covers different kinds of games and let the students fake plan them as an exercise.
+DONE

 ### PROJECT WORK:
 - TAs have to prepare better for project week (Rapha needs more Canvas practice)